A doctor sacked for blowing the whistle after calling Australia’s quarantine policy “a disaster” has continued to speak out.

 Finlay describes the government policy as “iron-fisted enforcement”.

-He made the comments as a result of authorities refusing exemptions from quarantine to vulnerable travellers.
+He made the comments as a result of authorities refusing exemptions from quarantine for vulnerable travellers.

 “The forced isolation to prevent the spread of coronavirus is a disaster,” he said.